AVME is an incredible project.

 What is AVME?

 Aside from one of the most exciting projects I’ve come across this year?
-AVME is a number of things.

 It makes perfect sense to start out with a foundation, as there will inevitably be interaction with corporate involvement in the future.
 Think sharing signatures with the likes of Symantec, Avast, AVG, Microsoft.
 These are the levels I am anticipating.

-Avalanche-based.
 If you’re not familiar with Avalanche.
 Avalance is an incredibly fast blockchain network.
 They have a highly innovative approach to blockchain.
 (Learn more about Avalanche.)

 Avalanche is akin to Ethereum and Polkadot.
 But, with its own blossoming eco-system of undervalued projects.
 Cheap transactions.
 Sub-second transaction finality.
 The perfect place to blossom a project like AVME.

-Utility token.
-The AVME token has multiple usages.
+$AVME, the AVME token, has multiple usages.

-- Value transfer, obviously.
+- Value transfer, it is a currency.

 - Payments, for using premium features and potential upgrades within the AVME suite.